You, our customers come from many walks of life.

 We will increase the levels of knowledge in the Department about equality and diversity through training, information and communication.
-In our dealings with our customers, we will make sure that their rights to equal treatment set out by equality legislation are upheld.
+In our dealings with you, we will make sure that your rights to equal treatment set out by equality legislation are upheld.

 Seirbhís i nGaeilge

 Déanfaidh an Roinn gach iarracht chun freastal ar dhaoine ar mian leo a ngnó a dhéanamh trí mheán na Gaeilge.

 The Department will make every effort to accommodate persons who wish to conduct their business through the medium of Irish.

 We will invest in customer service training for staff, in particular for staff who are in contact with the general public.

 We are committed to consulting with our customers and to asking your how we are doing.
 You can help us by:

 - Providing comments, make a complaint or make a suggestion about the service we give